zithro/qubes-doc/arch-spec-0.3.md

 desirable for the Dom0 to maintain an always synchronized copy of the keys.gpg file, perhaps named keys_backup.gpg, encrypted only with the user passphrase, but preferably with a different passphrase

-(^29) This should be done after powering down all the AppVMs, or at least after syncing all their filesystems.
+(^29^) This should be done after powering down all the AppVMs, or at least after syncing all their filesystems.

-than the one used for booting the machine^30.
+than the one used for booting the machine^30^.
 This (encrypted) file can then be automatically attached to each backup copy made by the storage domain.

-#### Making incremental backups (using Dom0)
+#### Making incremental backups (using Dom0) (OUTDATED)

-The storage domain, however is unable to make an incremental backups of the user data, because the stor- age domain cannot decrypt the per-VM block devices and cannot see the actual files, that are needed for effective incremental backups, preferably with a history of each file modifications (old revisions of replace files are kept in appropriately named directories, e.g. backup-YYYYMMDD).
+The storage domain, however is unable to make incremental backups of the user data, because the stor- age domain cannot decrypt the per-VM block devices and cannot see the actual files, that are needed for effective incremental backups, preferably with a history of each file modifications (old revisions of replaced files are kept in appropriately named directories, e.g. backup-YYYYMMDD).

 The only entity that can make incremental backups of all the user data is Dom0, because only Dom0 has